BimmerGestalt/BMWConnectedAnalysis/docs/benefits.md

 ### High-level UI Widgets

-As opposed to sending a full-screen frame, each Connected App sends a widget layout and then dynamically updates the contents of the widgets.
+Instead of sending a fully-rendered frame, each Connected App sends a widget layout and then dynamically updates the contents of the widgets.
 Aesthetically, this means the car provides its own theme and animations to seamlessly fit the app into the car interface.
-It also allows for much lower bandwidth usage.
-In fact, IDrive 5 and 6 can run this protocol over the Bluetooth connection, allowing for wireless convenience without significant power draw.
+It also allows for much lower bandwidth usage: IDrive 5 and 6 can run this protocol over the Bluetooth connection, allowing for wireless convenience without the greater power draw of wireless Android Auto and Apple Carplay over Wifi.

 This allows the car interface to upgrade functionality without needing to modify the apps: The car's Input widget has gained speech-to-text support in IDrive 5, and the entire interface is touch-screen enabled on equipped cars.

 ### Car Data

 The apps running on the phone can also fetch information from the car, as well as displaying information to the user.
-This unlocks quite a few exciting user experiences: Driving Excitement was an early prototype of the current Sports Displays by showing the car's power output in the dashboard, Green Driving helped train a driver to motor more efficiently, and Dynamic Music played music that swelled in excitement with the driving performance.
+This unlocks quite a few exciting user experiences demonstrated by the companion phone apps: Driving Excitement was an early prototype of the current Sports Displays by showing the car's power output in the dashboard, Green Driving helped train a driver to motor more efficiently, and Dynamic Music played music that swelled in excitement with the driving performance.

 ### Phone Resource Friendly